Deploying a Ruby on Rails application on Scaleway

 package manager of Ubuntu.
 Update theapt

-package cache prior to installation, to make sure to install the latest available version in the Ubuntu repository:root@instance:~# apt updateroot@instance:~# apt install -y rbenv - Verify that the installation of
+package cache before the installation to ensure you have the latest version available in the Ubuntu repository:root@instance:~# apt updateroot@instance:~# apt install -y rbenv - Verify that the installation of

 rbenv